rioredwards/share-a-place-typescript/README.md

 - How to use the Netlify cli
 - How to create a serverless function with Netlify
 - How to deploy typescript apps to Netlify
+- How to use postbuild scripts to run commands after a build

 ## Acknowledgements